The City of Dallas has entered into Stage One drought conditions.

 Q: Why does the City allow building construction of new homes to occur during a drought year?

 A: The City is closely monitoring our water supply and our water consumption to ensure there is adequate supply to meet the demand.
-In the event the city needs to move into higher drought stages (i.e. stages 2 or 3), the City will suspend building activity.
+In the event the city needs to move into higher drought stages (i.e. stages 2 or 3), the City invoke water curtailment measures that will effectively stop new home construction.

 Q: What is the city doing now to address our water supply for the long-term?